Tina-Builds/Voron-V0.1/Bottom panel for Trident skirt remix with 12864 LCD/README.md

 Preparation (optional):
 - enlarge the holes for the feet with a 4.5mm drill
-- melt in heat inserts
+- melt in heat inserts.

 ![Feet Mod](images/Trident_style_ skirt_feet_modification.jpg)

 Mounting the PTFE tube:
-Pull the tube from the holer of the corner feet and insert into the hole of the back wall
+Pull the tube from the holer of the corner feet and insert into the hole of the back wall .

 ![Image of PTFE tube](images/PTFE_tube path.jpg)